The Bankruptcy Sage

 I understand the emotional toll that financial hardship can take on you and your family.
 My goal is to not only provide you with legal advice and counsel, but also to be a supportive partner throughout the bankruptcy process.

 If you are struggling with debt and considering bankruptcy, reach out for a free consultation.
 Get help as you take the first steps towards a brighter financial future.
+Email me at martha@bankruptcysage.com to set up a free half-hour consultation.

 How does bankruptcy work?

-- Look at the means test to determine if you qualify to file a chapter 7 (liquidation) or chapter 13 (reorganization).
+- If your income is above the median, then you go to step two, the means test itself.
 This is a difficult and highly technical task and may spell the end of your attempt to file a bankruptcy yourself.
-See below for a link to the blog post detailing how to take the means test.
+Click this link for my video detailing how to take the means test. https://www.youtube.com/watch?v=OvFv0PKoIuk

-- Take a pre-petition credit counseling course and obtain a certificate of completion: https://www.justice.gov/ust/list-credit-counseling-agencies-approved-pursuant-11-usc-111 (be sure to check your state to get your local provider list).
+- Take a prepetition credit counseling course and obtain a certificate of completion: https://www.justice.gov/ust/list-credit-counseling-agencies-approved-pursuant-11-usc-111 (be sure to check your state to get your local provider list).

 - File your bankruptcy petition with the appropriate bankruptcy court (on the Bankruptcy Court website, enter your zip code in the “Filing Location” box).
+Remember that these days, the Court doesn’t take cash or credit cards for the $338.00 (chapter 7) or $313.00 (chapter 13) filing fee.
+You’ll need a cashiers check or postal money order (not just any money order) payable to U.S. Bankruptcy Court.

 - Attend your 341(a) examination and answer the trustee’s questions regarding your assets and liabilities.
+These days, the 341a is usually conducted on Zoom (you’ll receive the date, time and login instructions once you file your case).

-Here are answers to some of your questions:
+Here are answers to some FAQs:

 What is chapter 7?